riograndewaves/riograndewaves.github.io/wrri.md

 <iframe width="300" height="170" src="https://www.youtube.com/embed/ZdokBepbSkg" title="The Water Is Coming ¡Ya Viene La Agua!
 Draft 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Make a difference -- provide input on a survey
+## Make a difference -- help restore a living river

    The Bureau of Reclamation has allocated $60 million of taxpayer dollars to mitigate drought impacts on the lower Rio Grande.
 The Water Resources Research Institute (WRRI) seeks public input on how to spend this money.

-**Please help to restore a flowing river by responding!
+**Please help to restore a living river by responding!
 Your input can make a difference.**

 They have an [online survey](https://survey123.arcgis.com/share/2acd82fb2ab94a9e915283875d4fdc1d) for people to rank strategies (we have some suggestions below!) to mitigate droughts.
 It would be great if a large number of people (you!) could respond. **The deadline for input is June 30.**